-Due to an increasing need for high power step-up power supplies in automotive and industrial applications, Linear Technology has recently introduced the LTC3862 family of 2-phase, single output non-synchronous boost DC/DC controllers.
+Due to an increasing need for high power step-up power supplies in automotive and industrial applications, Analog Devices has recently introduced the LTC3862 family of 2-phase, single output non-synchronous boost DC/DC controllers.
 The LTC3862 provides a flexible, high performance step-up controller in three convenient package options: GN24, 5mm × 5mm 24-pin exposed pad QFN and 24-pin exposed pad TSSOP.
 The LTC3862 is optimized for power MOSFETs that require 5V gate drive, whereas the LTC3862-1 is designed for 10V gate drive MOSFETs.

 The LTC3862 utilizes a fixed frequency, peak current mode control topology to drive ground-referenced power MOSFETs, each with a current sense resistor in its source.
 The use of a precision transconductance (gm) error amplifier allows for easy loop compensation and facilitates the parallel connection of several ICs in multiphase applications.
 The operating frequency can be programmed from 75kHz to 500kHz using a single resistor, and a phase lock loop allows the switching frequency to be synchronized to an external clock over a 50kHz to 650kHz range.